Board Member Duties

 1. Preside at all Board, executive team and membership meetings.

-2. Prepare the agenda for LEEF Board and membership meetings.
+2. Prepare agendas for LEEF Board and membership meetings.

 5. Receive reports from action team/committee chairs and share this information with the board for necessary action.